-Made from pasteurized whole cow’s milk treated with Roquefort penicillium mould, it is a semi-soft blue with a rind of blue mould dusted with whitish-grey.
+Bleu Bénédictin is a semi-soft blue cheese with a rind of blue mould dusted with whitish-grey.
 It is cream-coloured inside, with bluish-green veins of mould.

-It is made in 4 1/2 pound (2 kg) wheels, that are covered in gold foil with a blue striped label for shipping and sale.
+It is made in 2 kg (4 ½ pound) wheels, that are covered in gold foil with a blue striped label for shipping and sale.

-It is milder than its sister cheese, Ermite, which is made at the same Benedictine monastery of Abbaye Saint-Benoît-du-Lac in Saint-Benoît-du-Lac on Lac Memphremagog, Québec.
+It is milder than its sister cheese, Ermite, which is made at the same Benedictine monastery of Abbaye Saint-Benoît-du-Lac in Saint-Benoît-du-Lac on Lac Memphremagog in the St-Jean region of Québec.

 The monastery was founded in 1912; they started making cheese in 1943.
 Their first cheese was “Ermite” in that year.
 Production of Bleu Bénédictin started in 2000.